salgue441/Image-style-transfer/README.md

 The project's documentation is available at [docs](docs)

+## Web App

+The web app is available at [monet-style-transfer.vercel.app](https://monet-style-transfer.vercel.app) and is hosted on Vercel.
+Currently, the UI is ready but the style transfer model is not yet integrated.

 ## 📄 License

 This project is licensed under Apache License 2.0.
 See the [LICENSE](LICENSE) file for more information.